TWERPS: Description

 TWERPS, (The World's Easiest Role-Playing System), is a humorous universal system of minimalist rules.
 Characters have only one ability, Strength.
 Rules sections cover Strength, Combat, and "How to Do Everything."
 The game includes a sample character sheet, a combat hex sheet, cardstock miniatures, and an introductory micro-mini-scenario.

 The actual rules of the game are indeed extremely simple.
 Characters are defined by a single attribute, "Strength", which is used for determining all traditional role-playing elements, such as whether or not the character successfully hits in combat, how fast they can move and how much damage they can take before dying.
 A de facto skill system exists in the form of "character classes" which give numerical bonuses to certain activities if their role called for it (for instance, a pilot having a +1 modifier on their roll to fly an aircraft).

 Publication history

 TWERPS was originally created, written and illustrated (in a distinctive cartoony style) by "Jeff & 'Manda Dee", Jeff Dee being a noted game illustrator and co-writer of Villains and Vigilantes.
 It was published by Reindeer Games in 1987 as a digest-sized 8-page pamphlet, with four cardstock sheets.

 First Edition titles

-Originally each installment of the TWERPS system was sold in a small plastic bag containing an 8-page leaflet, a sheet of cardstock counters to be cut apart, little cardstock hex-maps and a tiny ten-sided die, each being a downsized imitation of elements often found in larger, more elaborate games.
+Originally each installment of the TWERPS system was sold in a small plastic bag containing an 8-page leaflet, a sheet of cardstock counters to be cut apart, little cardstock hex-maps and a tiny twenty-sided die (but with 1-10 on it twice to make it function as a ten-sided die), each being a downsized imitation of elements often found in larger, more elaborate games.
 The initial run of titles was printed at low cost with black ink on various colored papers to distinguish the various titles (the main rules were on pink paper, the kung-fu rules were on yellow, and so on).